AAD Teledermatology Standards

 5. Physician-physician relationship.

 The AAD supports the use and reimbursement of physician-to-physician consultative telemedicine services in order to improve access to specialists’ advice for specific patient care questions.
-Such services can enhance physician to physician relationships and access to dermatologic care for underserved population.
+Such services can enhance physician to physician relationships and access to dermatologic care for underserved populations.

 The AAD recommends that teledermatology platforms allow collection of adequate history and physical examination before allowing the prescribing of medications.